Visual Debugging¶

 Visualize text styles to understand the document structure:

-# Analyze and highlight text styles
+# Analyze and visualize text styles

 page.clear_highlights()